 "Tetrahydrocannabinol" means the natural or synthetic equivalents of the substances contained in the plant, or in the resinous extractives of, Cannabis sativa, or any synthetic substances, compounds, salts, or derivatives of the plant or chemicals and their isomers with similar chemical structure and pharmacological activity.

-Since Delta-8 THC is so closely related to Delta-9 THC, it seems that all forms of THC are deemed to be illegal in the State-- unless purchased with a medical card at a dispensary.
+Since Delta-8 THC is so closely related to Delta-9 THC, it seems that all forms of THC are deemed to be illegal in the State-- unless it's Delta-8 THC or purchased with a medical card at a dispensary.

 Arkansas Industrial Hemp Act